RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

 \subsection{Benchmarking RocketStack against top performing ensemble performers}

-To benchmark RocketStack against standard ensemble learning methods, performance comparisons were conducted between selected baseline ensembles at level-0 and the meta-classifiers employed across levels 1 to 10.
-For both binary and multi-class classification, the baseline models included \textit{xgb}, \textit{lgbm}, \textit{randforest}, \textit{bagging}, \textit{adaboost}, \textit{extra trees}, \textit{hist gradient boosting}, \textit{catboost}, and \textit{ngboost}.
-Notably, \textit{ngboost} was incorporated solely as a benchmark and was not part of the model pool used in RocketStack’s ensembling process.
-The same filtering criterion used in the trend analysis was applied here as well: classifiers not present in at least three datasets at a given ensembling level were excluded to maintain consistency and ensure fair comparisons.
-After filtering, results were averaged over folds and datasets for each classifier at each level, and the top-performing model performance was selected as the representative for both the baseline ensemble group and for each RocketStack ensembling levels ensuring an fair basis for comparison.
+To benchmark RocketStack against standard ensemble methods, performance was compared between selected level-0 baselines and the meta-classifiers used across levels 1 to 10.
+For both binary and multi-class classification, the baseline pool included \textit{xgb}, \textit{lgbm}, \textit{randforest}, \textit{bagging}, \textit{adaboost}, \textit{extra trees}, \textit{hist gradient boosting}, \textit{catboost}, and \textit{ngboost}.
+Notably, \textit{ngboost} was included only as a benchmark and was not part of RocketStack's model pool.
+The same filtering criterion used in the trend analysis was applied, such that classifiers not present in at least three datasets at a given level were excluded to ensure consistent comparisons.
+After filtering, results were averaged over folds and datasets for each classifier at each level, and the best-performing model was selected as the representative baseline at level 0 and as the representative RocketStack meta-classifier at each ensembling level (see \autoref{tab:bestvsbest} and \autoref{fig:bestvsbest_benchmark}).